Sourabh1789101/Number-Games/README.md

 <head>
     <meta charset="UTF-8">
     <meta name="viewport" content="width=device-width, initial-scale=1.0">
-    <title>README - Number Guessing Game</title>
 </head>
 <body>

 <h1>Number Guessing Game</h1>

 <p>This is a Python-based number-guessing game with three difficulty levels: Easy, Medium, and Hard.
-Players try to think a randomly generated number, with the match providing hints if the guess is too high or too low.
+Players try to imagine a randomly generated number, with the match providing hints if the guess is too high or too low.
 The game tracks the number of attempts and saves the best scores for each difficulty level.</p>

 <h2>Features</h2>
 <ul>